Divorce Mediation Attorneys Morris County, NJ

 Madison, NJ Mediation Lawyers

 Before beginning the divorce mediation process, several important decisions will need to be made.
-First and foremost, you will discuss with our divorce mediators whether or not mediation can actually work for you and your divorce.
+First and foremost, you will discuss with our divorce mediator whether or not mediation can actually work for you and your divorce.
 While no divorcing couple will ever initially agree on exactly how to resolve the key divorce issues of marital asset division, child custody, child support, and spousal support, in order for mediation to be successful, you do both need to agree that your goal is to find fair compromises, rather than fight for the most favorable settlements possible.
-If you and your spouse are willing to work to find middle-ground compromises, than mediation can work for you, and you are ready to begin the mediation process.
+If you and your spouse are willing to work to find middle-ground compromises, then mediation can work for you, and you are ready to begin the mediation process.

 Following this, we will discuss with you how our mediation process works, and how the process is voluntary and non-binding until both parties sign a final Memorandum of Understanding.
 If at any point one party decides that the mediation process is not working for them, and that they would rather litigate their divorce in court, they are well within their rights to do so.
 However, as your mediation attorney, we cannot legally represent either party in court should this become the case.